 Our CEO laments with sadness that she feels the time for great action will only come once a considerable amount of blood has been spilled and human displacement from climate disasters has claimed their homesteads and livelihoods, leaving those that remain, desperate, without root and wandering.

-Whatever we do on this planet, whether it’s making a sandwich, hopping on a bus, doing a spot of gardening, making tea or buying a tee-shirt, there’s a carbon cost and for some of those activities, we can reduce carbon emissions… and don’t say, “Oh, I’ll just go off and die then”, because there’s a carbon cost to that too.
+Whatever we do on this planet, whether it’s making a sandwich, hopping on a bus, doing a spot of gardening, making tea or buying a tee-shirt, there’s a carbon and a resources cost to the planet.
+Every one of us has the power and ability to reduce our carbon emissions, in daily life and at work too; please don’t get all stressy and say: “Oh, I’ll just go off and die then!” because there’s a carbon cost to that too!

-For almost every one of those common actions we frequently undertake, we humans could elect to do them more lightly: embracing plant-based eating, shopping locally, eating seasonally, reducing plastic use, recycling properly, composting, growing a few things in the garden, using electric transport, cutting out inane spending on frippery, swapping flights for trains, insulating the loft, not leaving the heating on and the windows open, and a thousand other actions in between.
+For almost every one of those common actions we frequently undertake, humans could elect to do them more lightly.
+A few ways to be a better environmentalist include embracing a more plant-based lifestyle, shopping locally, eating seasonally, buying local, reducing plastic use, recycling properly, composting, buying things we do need with high quality and longevity built in, finding out what a circular economy is, understanding and rejecting perceived obsolescence, growing a few things in the garden, using electric transport where possible, cutting out spending on frippery, swapping flights for trains, insulating the loft, not leaving the heating on and the windows open, and a thousand other actions in between.

 How about saying, “I’m an average human, my carbon footprint is about 10 tonnes a year (you can calculate yours by clicking here) I’m going to plant 40 trees to offset that (which with us and on the global market in fact, would cost £100, as carbon is currently £10 per tonne).
 And to try and clear the mess up, I’m going to plant a few more so I can remove somebody else’s carbon footprint too.

-The citizens of the world who can make a big difference, should just get on with it and there are a great many wealthy souls who could afford to plant enough trees to absorb someone else’s carbon – indeed, there are countless enterprises out there who could plant more than enough on behalf of those who are strapped by poverty.
-What a selfless gesture of kindness that would be.
+But the main players who can really make a swift difference, are big businesses.
+There are countless enterprises out there who could plant more than enough on behalf of those who are unable to do so: what a gesture of kindness and compassion for our planet, that would be.

 Until then, we’ll get on organising our next fundraiser.